Last update: 13 July 2021, 7 p.m.

 Face masks - Mask-wearing compulsory at LMU

-At the workplace the obligation to wear masks applies only if the minimum distance of 1.5 m cannot be reliably maintained.
+At the workplace the obligation to wear masks applies only if others are present and the minimum social distance of 1,5 meters cannot be maintained.

 When dealing openly with hazardous, bio- and radioactive materials, masks must not be worn.
 However, respiratory protection must still be used for special activities requiring respiratory protection.